40 highly trained jihadis being readied for strikes in India at JeM’s Balakot facility

 In March 2019, the IAF had hit the terror facility and also managed to destroy four intended targets.

 Sources tell OneIndia that the targets that were hit included the training complex, a seminary and two halls that accommodated the terrorists.
 While the Research and Analysis Wing had mapped the entire Balakot facility several years back, the IAF went in for a precision strike.
-The intent was hit the selected four targets, the source added.
+The intent was to hit the selected four targets, the source added.

 The evidence that was collected is under the classified category and it was entirely up to the government whether or not to release the information.
 India collected evidence in the form of Synthetic Aperture Radar, which suggested that the four buildings that were selected as targets were hit.